-Metro ExpressLanes Round 3 Net Toll Revenue Reinvestment Guidelines
+Metro ExpressLanes Round 2 Net Toll Revenue Reinvestment Guidelines

-The generation of net toll revenues from the Metro ExpressLanes program offers a unique opportunity to advance the Long Range Transit Plan (LRTP) and Los Angeles County Metropolitan Transportation Authority's (LACMTA) goals for a more sustainable countywide transportation system.
+The generation of net toll revenues from the Metro ExpressLanes program Congestion Reduction Demonstration project offers a unique opportunity to advance the Long Range Transit Plan (LRTP) and Los Angeles County Metropolitan Transportation Authority's (LACMTA) goals for a more sustainable countywide transportation system.

 The objective of the Program is to increase mobility and person throughput through a series of integrated strategies (transit operations, transportation demand management, transportation systems management, active transportation, and capital investments) in the I-10 and I-110 corridors.
-These combined strategies have consistently shown to result in more reliable and stable outcomes and greater magnitude of positive change than a single strategies and multi-modalism would advance Metro's LRTP and sustainability goals as outlined in Metro's Countywide Sustainability Planning Policy (CSPP).
+These combined strategies have consistently shown to result in more reliable and stable outcomes and greater magnitude of positive change than a single strategy scenario.
+An expenditure plan that retains this focus on integrated strategies and multi-modalism would advance Metro's LRTP and sustainability goals as outlined in Metro's Countywide Sustainability Planning Policy (CSPP).